MicrosoftDocs/visualstudio-docs/docs/ide/creating-project-and-item-templates.md

 When these files are compressed into a .zip file and put in the correct folder, Visual Studio automatically displays them in the following places:

-- Project templates appear in the **My Templates** section of the **New Project** dialog boxes.
+- Project templates appear in the **New Project** dialog box.

-- Item templates appear in the **Add New Item** dialog boxes.
+- Item templates appear in the **Add New Item** dialog box.

 For more information about template folders, see [How to: Locate and organize templates](../ide/how-to-locate-and-organize-project-and-item-templates.md).

-## Starter kits
+## Starter Kits

-Starter kits are enhanced templates that can be shared with other members of the community.
-A starter kit includes code samples that compile, documentation, and other resources to help users learn new tools and programming techniques while they build useful, real-world applications.
-The basic contents and procedures for Starter kits are identical to those for templates.
-For more information, see [How to: Create starter kits](../ide/how-to-create-starter-kits.md).
+Starter Kits are enhanced templates that can be shared with other members of the community.
+A Starter Kit includes code samples that compile, documentation, and other resources to help users learn new tools and programming techniques while they build useful, real-world applications.
+The basic contents and procedures for Starter Kits are identical to those for templates.
+For more information, see [How to: Create Starter Kits](../ide/how-to-create-starter-kits.md).

 ## See also